JaminMartin/spcs_instruments/README.md

 ```
 ## Setting up an experimental config file.
+**Note!!!** the configuration parameters for a given instrument can be found [here](https://jaminmartin.github.io/spcs_instruments/) or in the source code of this project.
+These docs are a work in progress.
 The experimental config file allows your experiment to be deterministic.
 It keeps magic numbers out of your experimental `Python` file (which effectively defines experimental flow control) and allows easy logging of setup parameters.
 This is invaluable when you wish to know what settings a certain experiment used.

 There are a few parameters that **must** be set, or the experiment won't run.
 These are name, email, experiment name and an experimental description.